lydia071/DolphinDBPlugin/HBase/README.md

 ### Use Precompiled Package

-You can use the pre-built binaries `libPluginOPCUA.so`.
+You can use the pre-built binaries `libPluginHBase.so`.

 (1) Add the plugin path to the library search path `LD_LIBRARY_PATH`